 Mark your line to cut the excess short end of the elbow bent pipe.
 Leave room to drill a hole in your blind frame pipe as seen in this example of mocking up the pipe attaching to the front blind bracket.
 Do the same in the rear.

 Cut the blind pipe and drill a hole near the very end of the pipe so you can slip your bolt thru and attach the pipe to the front blind bracket in the front, and to the bolts in the transom.

 Make a mark and cut off the excess pipe.
-Now your pipes will butt together and be joined by the provided collar.
+Now your pipes will butt together and be joined by the provided collar in step eight.

 Slip the collar over one of the pipes.
 Butt both pipes up to one another and slide the collar back over the other pipe and get about half of each pipe inside the collar.
 Simply slide the collar towards the bottom of the pic over the other pipe till both pipes are equally inside the collar.

 Drill a 9/64 or so pilot hole through the pipe and into the collar, then insert a self-tapping screw.